 The cost of renting equipment versus purchasing equipment may be explored, if you are currently renting the equipment.
 Rentals can be more cost-effective than direct purchase of an item.
 The expected duration of the use of equipment may be considered in the decision to rent or purchase.
 It may be more cost-effective, after renting for a period of time, to purchase the equipment instead of continuing to rent.

-If the member prefers to buy the rented equipment, the managed care organization must document the equipment functions properly and is appropriate for the member, so waiver funds may be expended.
+If the member prefers to buy the rented equipment, the managed care organization (MCO) must document the equipment functions properly and is appropriate for the member, so STAR+PLUS Home and Community Based Services (HCBS) program funds may be expended.

 6450 Time Frames for Purchase and Delivery of Adaptive Aids and Medical Supplies